dandichen/dandichen.github.io/_pages/about.md

 [14] Mueller, J. Tom, Kathryn McConnell, Paul Berne Burow, Katie Pofahl, Alexis A. Merdjanoff, and Justin Farrell.
 "Impacts of the COVID-19 pandemic on rural America."
 Proceedings of the National Academy of Sciences 118, no. 1 (2021): 2019378118.

 [15] Smith, Maureen A., Mary S. Vaughan-Sarrazin, Menggang Yu, Xinyi Wang, Peter A. Nordby, Christine Vogeli, Jonathan Jaffery, and Joshua P. Metlay.
 "The importance of health insurance claims data in creating learning health systems: evaluating care for high-need high-cost patients using the National Patient-Centered Clinical Research Network (PCORNet)."
 Journal of the American Medical Informatics Association 26, no. 11 (2019): 1305-1313.

+[16] Manski, Charles F. "Nonparametric bounds on treatment effects."
+The American Economic Review 80, no. 2 (1990): 319-323.